 - 5-24.
-Department Heads and Program Facilitators will be paid on a per diem basis when their presence is required beyond time covered by the Contract (June 30 September 1) for duties such as interviewing prospective employees, reconsideration of bids, opening and closing school.
+Department Heads and Program Facilitators will be paid on a per diem basis when their presence is required beyond time covered by the Contract (June 30 the first day teachers are scheduled to report to work) for duties such as interviewing prospective employees, reconsideration of bids, opening and closing school.
 Department Heads and Program Facilitators may be required to work up to five (5) days before the first day of school and up to five (5) days after the last day required of the classroom teachers. - 5-25.
 Guidance counselors at the high school level will work four (4) days in addition to the regular work year for employees either before the first day of school or after the last day of school for classroom employees.
 The high school principal shall have the discretion to approve in advance which additional days the guidance counselors will work in a particular year based on the needs of the department and the building.
-They will be paid on a per diem basis for the days worked. - 5-26.
+They will be paid on a per diem basis for the days worked.

+Guidance counselors at McCarthy Middle School (Grades 7 & 8) will work three (3) days in addition to the regular work year for employees before the first day of school for classroom employees.
+The middle school principal shall have the discretion to approve in advance which additional days the guidance counselors will work in a particular year based on the needs of the department and the building.
+They will be paid on a per diem basis for the days worked.

+- 5-26.
 School Psychologists shall not be required to work more than seven (7) hours per day including a lunch period in accordance with a schedule determined by his/her immediate supervisor, after consultation with the School Psychologist(s).
 Any additional work days will be paid on a per diem basis. - 5-27.
 All nurses will be allowed a work break of at least fifteen (15) minutes per day away from the work area exclusive of lunch/recess and planning periods. - 5-28.
 A nurse will be granted paid leave days to attend the Nurses' Convention.
-This nurse shall be chosen by the Union. - 5-29.
+This nurse shall be chosen by the Union.

+- 5-29.
 Registered nurses will work one (1) day in addition to the regular work year for employees before the first day of school for classroom employees.
 The principal shall have the discretion to approve in advance which additional day the registered nurses will work in a particular year based upon the needs of the department and the building.
-They will be paid on a per diem basis for the day worked.
+They will be paid on a per diem basis for the day worked. - 5-30.

-- 5-30.
 Once an IPSP-Regular Ed, has been assigned to a team of teachers, the team shall determine the utilization of the IPSP-Regular Ed, consistent with the programmatic guidelines set by the building principal.
 The IPSP-Regular Ed may serve as a substitute for an absent teacher who is a member of such team or may be reassigned outside of such team to serve as a substitute teacher but only if the employer is otherwise unable to hire a substitute teacher after having made every reasonable effort to do so. - 5-31.
 All teachers shall enter all available data (assignment name, grade/points, date and category) into report cards electronically.
 Training will be provided when needed.
 All secondary teachers (grades 5-12) shall enter available student academic data into the District's student management software electronically for dissemination to parents and students on at least a bi-weekly basis.
 Progress reports shall no longer be required for teachers in grades 5-12.